 Why this Work Matters

 There are three times as many people with serious mental illness in jails and prisons than in hospitals, and about two-thirds of people in prison report regular drug use.
 However, justice systems around the country are ill equipped to provide behavioral health services, and individuals often fail to get the help they need.
+This has serious implications for people involved in the justice system, their families, and the communities in which they live.
 SUMH research helps jurisdictions design policies that increase access to treatment, reduce reliance on the criminal justice system as a response to these problems, and improve public safety.

-For more information, contact program director Jim Parsons.
+For more information, contact Research Director and Vice President Jim Parsons.

-The DC Forensic Health Project (DCFHP) uses data from several Washington, DC agencies to gauge rates of mental health problems among people arrested in the District and to assess the services they receive.
-Its aim is to provide government and community-based organizations with the information they need to improve the effectiveness and reach of mental health services.
+Bridging the Justice-Health Divide, an expansion of the DC Forensic Health Project, uses data from several Washington, DC agencies to provide government and community-based organizations with the information they need to gauge rates of mental health problems among the people arrested and improve the effectiveness and reach of mental health services.

-Vera’s Substance Use and Mental Health Program launched the Justice and Health Data Exchange (JAHDE) initiative in 2011 with support from the Bureau of Justice Assistance.
-JAHDE aims to increase agencies’ capacities to share data across behavioral health and justice systems in confidential, legal, and ethical ways to better serve people with behavioral health needs who come into contact with justice systems.
+Vera’s Substance Use and Mental Health Program launched the Justice and Health Connect (JH Connect) initiative in 2011 with support from the Bureau of Justice Assistance.
+JH Connect aims to increase agencies’ capacities to share data across behavioral health and justice systems in confidential, legal, and ethical ways to better serve people with behavioral health needs who come into contact with justice systems.

 Vera’s Substance Use and Mental Health Program launched a project to study the role of indigent defense, commonly known as public defense, for defendants with mental health disorders (MHD) in January 2013.
 With support from the National Institute of Justice, this work aims to 1) enhance understanding of the challenges faced by indigent defenders and their clients with MHD; 2) improve outcomes for defendants with MHD; and 3) inform the development of guidelines and training materials for defense attorneys that address common challenges to providing indigent defense for people with MHD.